ktangsali/physicsnemo-sym/docs/user_guide/features/csg_and_tessellated_module.rst

     :caption: Computing SDF for Tesselation geometry and reconstructing the STL

     import numpy as np
-    from modulus.sym.geometry.tessellation import Tessellation
+    from physicsnemo.sym.geometry.tessellation import Tessellation

-    from modulus.utils.mesh import sdf_to_stl
+    from physicsnemo.utils.mesh import sdf_to_stl

     # read the Stanford Bunny stl
     geo = Tessellation.from_stl("./Stanford_Bunny.stl")